 But as the name otherwise suggests, it’s not the school or its riders that are Spanish.
 Rather, the name comes from the horses.
 They are all Lipizzaners, a very particular (and a very smart) breed that mixes Spanish, Arabian and Berber ancestry, and who can trace their bloodline back to 1750 and the first Habsburg stables.

-I happened to see the 2-hour Morning Exercises sessions, which the public can buy tickets for at the box office — at the school or on Josefsplatz, in-person – and totally loved different stunt performances.
+I happened to see the 2-hour Morning Exercises sessions, which the public can buy tickets for at the box office — at the school or on Josefsplatz, in-person – and loved different stunt performances.

 I loved it so much that I later ended up doing a 2 weeks volunteer at someplace in Germany to learn some of the basic horse riding in Germany.